The Reason the Son of God Appeared (Genesis 3:15, 1 John 3:8)

 According to Genesis, something went very wrong with the world, and it had tragic consequences.
 Sin entered the world, and as a result of sin, the world has become a broken place.
 It's no longer what it should be.
 It's no longer the world that we were made for.

 A couple of weeks ago in a study I'm leading, somebody asked why sin is such a big deal.
 Why did it have such an effect on the world?
 If your child knocks a cup over at home, and pieces of glass go flying all over the kitchen floor, you don't say, "Well, that's it.
 The whole house is coming down.
 This place is a wreck!"
-No. You get out the broom and you clean up the mess.
+No. You get out the broom, and you clean up the mess.
 Why can't God do the same with sin?
 Why did it change everything?

 I don't think Adam and Eve knew what they were unleashing when they sinned.
 A couple of weeks ago, my young nephew found something on a hotel room floor and stuck it in his mouth.
 That's what toddlers do; they stick everything in their mouths.
 Nobody knows what it was, but within minutes his face started to get blotchy, and a rash began to spread over his body.
 He's fine, now, by the way.
-My nephew has one thing in common with Adam and Eve: they never imagined what they were unleashing when they ate what should never have come close to their mouths.
+My nephew has one thing in common with Adam and Eve: they never imagined what they were unleashing when they ate what should have never come close to their mouths.
 When Adam and Eve ate from the tree of the knowledge of good and evil, they came to know evil experientially, and it wasn't just a cup that had fallen to the floor that could be swept up later.
 Their act of defiance and rebellion changed everything.

 It changed their relationship with God.
 Adam and Eve were meant to govern the earth on God's behalf.
 Instead, they rebelled against God and instead obeyed one of his creatures.
 This went beyond disobedience.
 This was treachery.